Know Your Rights and Responsibilities

 - The Code of Professional Conduct prescribes the minimum standard of acceptable conduct for members of the Association in most areas of professional conduct (see the Association’s Members’ Handbook).

-- The School Act defines a teaching contract, explains how a contract may be terminated, sets out the conditions under which a teacher may be transferred, and defines a teacher’s rights, privileges, duties and responsibilities (see the Alberta Queen’s Printer website www.qp.gov.ab.ca/catalogue).
+- The Education Act defines a teaching contract, explains how a contract may be terminated, sets out the conditions under which a teacher may be transferred, and defines a teacher’s rights, privileges, duties and responsibilities (see the Alberta Queen’s Printer website www.qp.gov.ab.ca/catalogue).

 - The Declaration of Rights and Responsibilities for Teachers forms part of the constitution of the Alberta Teachers’ Association and outlines a teacher’s rights and privileges (see the Members’ Handbook).